 The Area may be accessed to conduct censuses of the emperor penguin colony.
-The colony is ideal for census work because it can be done without any disturbance to the birds.
+The colony is ideal for census work because it is possible without disturbing the birds.
 The best vantage point for viewing and photographing the penguins in winter are the rocky headlands that run adjacent to Taylor Glacier, on the western side of the colony, and on the eastern side of the Area.
 The ideal time for a census of adults is from 22 June to 5 July, since during this time most birds present are incubating males, each representing one breeding pair.